CodenicCoders/codenic_bloc_use_case/README.md

 Call the `Watcher.watch()` to start creating and listening to a stream.
 This returns a `Left` value when the stream initialization fails.
-When the stream setup succeeds, a `Right` value instance of `VerboseStream` will be provided.
+When the stream setup succeeds, a instance of `VerboseStream<Left, Right>` will be provided.

 A `VerboseStream` contains the stream being listened to and an error converter which converts the error received by the stream to the specified `Left` error